philips-labs/terraform-aws-github-runner/README.md

 ## Motivation

 GitHub Actions `self-hosted` runners provide a flexible option to run CI workloads on the infrastructure of your choice.
-Currently, no option is provided to automate the creation and scaling of action runners.
+However, currently GitHub does not provide tooling to automate the creation and scaling of action runners.
 This module creates the AWS infrastructure to host action runners on spot instances.
-It provides lambda modules to orchestrate the life cycle of the action runners.
+It also provides lambda modules to orchestrate the life cycle of the action runners.

-Lambda is chosen as the runtime for two major reasons.
+Lambda was chosen as the runtime for two major reasons.
 First, it allows the creation of small components with minimal access to AWS and GitHub.
 Secondly, it provides a scalable setup with minimal costs that works on repo level and scales to organization level.
 The lambdas will create Linux based EC2 instances with Docker to serve CI workloads that can run on Linux and/or Docker.
 The main goal is to support Docker-based workloads.

 A logical question would be, why not Kubernetes?
-In the current approach, we stay close to how the GitHub action runners are implemented today.
+In the current approach, we stay close to how GitHub's action runners are implemented today.
 The approach is to install the runner on a host where the required software is available.
 With this setup, we stay quite close to the current GitHub approach.
 Another logical choice would be AWS Auto Scaling groups.
 However, this choice would typically require much more permissions at the instance level to GitHub.
 And besides that, scaling up and down is not trivial.

 ## Overview